All Episodes

 Precisely.

-You know, this is I read Ralph Peters today in the New York Post, and Mr. Peters Gets the perspective on this right.
+You know, this is, I read Ralph Peters today in the New York Post, and Mr. Peters gets the perspective on this right.

-I mean, Mookie and his boys have fled, and they these are the guys that are telling their minions and troops, go out there and be martyrs.
+I mean, Mookie and his boys have fled, and these are the guys that are telling their minions and troops, go out there and be martyrs.

 Paradise awaits.